What Israel Is Doing

 — Bezalel Smotrich, 2019; reported in Israeli and international pressOctober 7th happened — and the tool became the justification

 Hamas's attack on October 7, 2023 killed approximately 1,200 Israelis — the deadliest single day for Jewish people since the Holocaust.
-It also became the stated justification for a military campaign that has killed 75,000+ Palestinians.
+It also became the stated justification for a military campaign that has killed 75,498+ Palestinians.
 The adversary Israel helped cultivate became the pretext for the response Israel had long wanted to deliver to Gaza.

 — This argument does not excuse Hamas.
-It documents the causal structure.The destruction of everything that sustains life
+It documents the causal structure.The destruction of everything that sustains life — Gaza, Lebanon, and Iran

 The military campaign that began October 2023 did not target Hamas in any conventional sense of precision warfare.
 It targeted the infrastructure of Palestinian civilian existence.
+The same documented pattern — hospitals, schools, water systems, aid workers, journalists — repeated in Lebanon beginning March 2026, and in Iran beginning February 28, 2026 as part of a joint US-Israeli offensive.

 Hospitals